Sebastien-Raguideau/Ebame/Nanopore.md

 ### Read down sampling

 A number of programs are available to down-sample reads for onward analysis.
-A commonly used tool to downsample reads is [Filtlong](https://github.com/rrwick/Filtlong/blob/main/README.md).
+Commonly used tool to downsample reads is [Filtlong](https://github.com/rrwick/Filtlong/blob/main/README.md) and to QC is [seqkit](https://bioinf.shenwei.me/seqkit/) .

 Try and resample 10000000 bp  no shorter than 1000bp using Filtlong with a mean quality score of 10.
 Filtlong outputs to STDOUT by default.
 Use `>` to redirect output to a file.